 Sam Darnold Is the Realest

 USC's star quarterback and his parents do not live by the LaVar Ball theory of the universe.
 They let a multisport supernova grow up into his own man.
-And That's why this 20-year-old might be the No. 1 pick in next year's NFL draft.August 2, 2017
+And that's why this 20-year-old might be the No. 1 pick in next year's NFL draft.August 2, 2017

 Sam Darnold is boring.